akveo/nebular/docs/articles/design-system/typography.md

 ## Colors

-There are 5 text colors available withing the Design System:
+There are 5 text colors available within the Design System:

 - **text-basic-color** - main text color, should be used on top of basic backgrounds, usually cards, sidebars, headers, available as `.text-basic` CSS class
 - **text-alternate-color** - alternative color used on top of alternate backgrounds - colored headers, sidebars, available as `.text-alternate` CSS class